Pace, Florida: Geography

 Pace is located in the Western Florida Panhandle, just north of Escambia Bay in Santa Rosa County.
 Pace comprises the 32571 ZIP code, and is located northeast of Pensacola, and west of Milton.
 Pace is located approximately 25 minutes driving distance away from Downtown Pensacola.
 According to the United States Census Bureau, Pace has a total area of 9.4 sqmi, all land.

 History

 Pace was first recognized in the 1912 United States Census.
-It was located just north of the Floridatown.
+It was located just north of Floridatown.
 Pace is named after James G. Pace, who owned large lumber, paper and turpentine productions that operated in the Pace area.
 On March 12, 1919, Black veteran Bud Johnson was lynched as part of the Red Summer of 1919.
 Throughout the 20th century, Pace remained a small, rural community.
 However, beginning in 1980, Pace began to experience rapid growth and began to evolve from a small, rural community to a fast-growing bedroom community of Pensacola.
 Floridatown and Pea Ridge are now considered to be neighborhoods within Pace.
 Pace continues to experience strong population growth, and the growth trend is expected to continue despite remaining an unincorporated community.